-School organizations serve as models of effective teaching and successful student engagement and learning.
-In this course, the doctoral student will examine the organizational structure of schools and school systems and their relationships to and effects on school programs, teaching strategies, testing and measurement, and evaluation of programs in schools.
-The student will consider the way schools are organized about time, space, and other resources.
+In this course, students will examine the organizational structure of schools and school systems, their relationships to and effects on school programs, teaching strategies, testing and measurement, and the evaluation of programs in schools.
+The student will consider the way schools are organized around time, space, and other resources.
 Organizational dynamics will be explored and there will be an opportunity to engage operational factors that influence the school climate including human resources, organizational outreach, and capacity.
-Finally, the student will explore stakeholder participation in organizational practice.
+Finally, students will explore stakeholder participation in organizational practice.

 ED7016 / ED7016-8

 Supervision and Leadership in Schools

 In this course, students will explore real world experiences, and common challenges encountered by school leaders.
 During this course, students study the organizational behavior in schools, which emphasizes the practical relevance of educational leadership in this new era of accountability and high-stakes testing.
 Topics include: development theories and collaborative planning models for enhanced professional practice which includes; distributed leadership, professional learning communities, parental involvement, and sustainable leadership to impact student growth.

 ED7017 / ED7017-8

 In Systems Dynamics, doctoral students will explore the knowledge, skills, values and attitudes needed to manage public service organizations strategically.
 Using a systems theory perspective, students will examine organizational structures and processes for organizational change.
 In this course, students will be prepared to be current and future managers of public educational organizations in leadership roles.